lmorg/murex/docs/commands/murex-package.md

     Installs a package from a user defined URI
 * `list`
     Returns a list of indexed packages/modules (eg what's enabled or disabled)
+* `new`
+    A wizard to help with creating a new package
 * `reload`
     Reloads all enabled modules
+* `remove`
+    Removes an installed package from disk
 * `status`
     Returns the version status of locally installed packages
 * `update`